 We are making you aware of these facts not to scare you or coerce you, but to emphasize the importance of vaccinating your child.
-We recognize that the choice maybe a very emotional one for some parents.
+We recognize that the choice may be a very emotional one for some parents.
 We will do everything we can to convince you that vaccinating according to the schedule is the right thing to do.
 However, should you have doubts, please discuss these with your healthcare provider in advance of your visit.
-Please be advised, however, that delaying or "breaking up the vaccines" to give one or two at a time over two or more visits goes against expert recommendations, and can put your child at risk for serious illness (or even death).and goes against our medical advice as providers at Washingtonville Pediatrics.
+In some cases, we may alter the schedule to accommodate parental concerns or reservations.
+Please be advised, however, that delaying or "breaking up the vaccines" to give one or two at a time over two or more visits goes against expert recommendations, and can put your child at risk for serious illness (or even death) and goes against our medical advice as providers at Briarcliff Pediatrics.
+Furthermore, please realize that you will be asked to sign a "Refusal to Vaccinate" acknowledgement in the event of lengthy delays.